MMapeke/NearMeApp/README.md

 ## Overview
 ### Description
-NearMe allows users to view short descriptions of events near them along with short videos from users at the events.
+NearMe allows users to view short descriptions of events near them along with short media from users at the events.
 Can be viewed on a list or map showing whats near you.
 Users can also post information about events currently happening, with the location, short description, and short video.

 ### App Evaluation